minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

 .. start-kes-prereq-hashicorp-vault-desc

-This procedure assumes an existing `Hashicorp Vault <https://www.vaultproject.io/>`__ installation accessible from the local host.
+This procedure assumes an existing `HashiCorp Vault <https://www.vaultproject.io/>`__ installation accessible from the local host.
 The Vault `Quick Start <https://learn.hashicorp.com/tutorials/vault/getting-started-install>`__ provides a sufficient foundation for the purposes of this procedure.
 Defer to the `Vault Documentation <https://learn.hashicorp.com/vault>`__ for guidance on deployment and configuration.